 For this article, FJM Security Products provided information on their Combi-Cam, Combi-Cam Ultra and Combi-Cam E Locks.
 The Combi-Cam is a three- and four-wheel combination locks built onto a conventional cam lock barrel.
 The three-dial model has up to 1,000 possible combinations, and 10,000 possible combinations for the four-dial model.
 The combination can be changed quickly without disassembly or special tools when the combination is known.
 To change, enter the combination and depress the reset button.
 Keep the button depressed while changing the dials to the new combination.
 The Combi-Cam replaces any ¾" diameter Double D cam lock.
 Combi-Cams are available with 5/8", 7/8", 1-1/8" or 1-3/8” length barrel.
 An optional finger pull is available for the three-dial model.

 The Combi-Cam Ultra three- or four-dial combination cam lock offers key override and patented code discovery.
+The three-dial model has up to 1,000 possible combinations and the four-dial model has up to10,000 possible combinations.
 The tubular lock mechanism has over 50,000 key codes, which can be masterkeyed for greater flexibility.

 If a combination is lost or forgotten, the Combi-Cam Ultra code can be retrieved unlocking using the tubular key and then turning all of the dials until they stop.
 The three or four-digit number in the center line is the combination.
 Combi-Cam Ultra is available in black or chrome finishes in 5/8", 7/8" and 1-1/8" lengths.
 Included components are 1-3/8”” straight cam and a 90-degree stop cam.

-The new Combi-Cam E electronic lock has a compact profile and retrofits standard ¾” Double D cam locks.
+The new Combi-Cam E electronic lock has a compact profile and retrofits standard ¾" Double D cam locks.
 The long life battery powered electronic lock has a master, service and user codes with audio and visual feedback and warnings.
 A low battery warning begins occurring during the final 250 operations.
 This electronic lock can be set to Locker Mode, a one-time use option.
-The lock is non-handed.
+The lock is non-handed, able to be installed left or right hand.
 The Combi-Cam E meets IP-55 standards for humidity.